lightly-io/team-awareness-training/README.md

 To teach this course, you need to
 - Have the time to do it.
 Every course demands 32 hours from the teacher.
 - Have the time to stay up to date on research.
 The teacher need to be on top of stress, producitivity, leadership, and organizational theory.
 This takes about 8 hours every week.
+- A meditation practice of your own.
 - And of course, a passion for teaching.

+You don't need any certificates or permission to start teaching these methods.
+Any education is helpful, but beware the brands that are trying to make money out of this.

 ## The teacher's job